Albano Laziale: Ancient age

 Albano is located in the area in which, according to the legend, Aeneas's son, Ascanius, founded Alba Longa.
-Today the coat of arms of Albano still sports the white (Latin: Alba) boar dreamed of by Ascanius before the founding of the city.
+Today the coat of arms of Albano still sports the white (Latin: Alba) boar seen by Aeneas (Virgil's Aeneid Book VIII) which was the sign as to where Ascanius should found the new city.
 Alba Longa was one of the main cities of the Latins and, again according to the legend, the birthplace of Romulus and Remus, the mythical founders of Rome.

 Albanense in the territory, were then subjected to a large extent the wealthy of Aricia, which built several suburban villas built by the leading exponents of the Roman nobility.
 Pompey had a villa, the Albanum Pompeii, whose ruins have been found inside of the Villa Doria Pamphili.
 A villa belonging to the Seneca would be identified within the ruins found on the south ridge of Lake Albano, bordering the town of Ariccia.
 All of these residences, at the time of Emperor Domitian were combined into a single fund owned by the Emperor's Albanum Cesaris, within which erected a monumental imperial residence, with the ruins mostly contained in the Villa Barberini at Castel Gandolfo.
 The Emperor Septimius Severus around 202 had installed in place of the old town of the Legio II Parthica.
 Thus were born the Castra Albana, which were huge camps that remained in operation until the end of 3rd century.
 Albano developed from this settlement, as is shown by the main streets, which still follow the ancient decumanus and cardo.
 Remains of the large baths built by Septimius' son, Caracalla, are still visible.